 The John Akii-Bua Story: An African Tragedy (2008) is a feature-length documentary made for and broadcast on BBC2.

-Crossing The Line (2006), is another feature-length documentary made for and broadcast on BBC4.
+Crossing The Line (2006), a feature-length documentary made for and broadcast on BBC4.
 It was also selected for the Sundance and Berlin Film Festivals.
+The score had a dystopian, cold-war vibe.

-The Way We Worshipped: Christmas Special (2006) was broadcast on ITV.
+The Way We Worshipped: Christmas Special (2006) was broadcast on ITV, featuring several pieces licensed from my catalogue and some Christmassy embellishments to the title music.

-To Courtney, With Love (2005), a poignant look at a young mother and her struggle with cancer.
+To Courtney, With Love (2005) was a poignant look at a young mother and her struggle with cancer, featuring an intimate, piano-led music.
 Broadcast on BBC1, it won the RTS award for Best Documentary in 2006.

-You, Me & Cancer (2004), broadcast on BBC3, was an irreverant documentary about the daily lives of three cancer patients.
+You, Me & Cancer (2004), broadcast on BBC3, was an irreverant documentary about the daily lives of three cancer patients with a similarly irreverant soundtrack.

-NITS (2004) was a short I worked on that received a BAFTA Nomination for Best Short Film in 2005.
+NITS (2004) was a short I worked on as Boom Op that received a BAFTA Nomination for Best Short Film in 2005.

 Mother, Mine (dir.
-Sue Everett, UK Film Council, 2008), a short psychological drama, has cleaned up on the festival circuit:
+Sue Everett, UK Film Council, 2008), a short psychological drama, won many awards on the festival circuit:

 - World Premiere – LA Shorts Fest, Los Angeles, USA, Aug 2008